google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/mobile-web-video-playback.md

 ### Seek backward and forward

-Let's continue and implement "seek backward" and "seek forward" buttons so that user can easily skip some content.
+Let's continue and add "seek backward" and "seek forward" buttons so that user can easily skip some content.

 <pre class="prettyprint lang-html">
 &lt;div id="videoContainer">